Cognitive Behavioral Therapy (CBT)

 Anxiety Disorders

 CBT is highly effective for managing various forms of anxiety, including generalized anxiety disorder (GAD), social anxiety, panic disorder, and phobias.
-CBT therapy helps individuals recognize and address the distorted thought patterns that fuel their anxiety, teaching them how to reframe these thoughts and develop relaxation techniques to reduce stress.
+It helps individuals recognize and address the distorted thought patterns that fuel their anxiety, teaching them how to reframe these thoughts and develop relaxation techniques to reduce stress.

 Depression